Jun 12, 2024

 While rEFInd will find and boot your Linux configuration in the current state, a few tweaks will improve the experience a bit.

-First step is to install the refind package, then run its built-in script to make the install automatically:
+First step is to install the refind package, then run its built-in script to make the installation automatically:

 refind-install